Society for Prevention Research Annual Meeting

 Congratulations to Jon Reader, HDFS graduate student, who won second place at the Penn State Graduate School Research Exhibition in the Social & Behavioral Sciences Division.
 Doug Teti is Jon's adviser.
 Jon's presentation was titled, Negative Life Events and Associations with Marital Quality Across the First Two Years of Parenthood.
 Great work Jon!

 Penn State HDFS faculty and graduate students are presenting 68 posters and papers at the Society for Research in Child Development (SRCD) Biennial meeting in Philadelphia in March 2015.
-See the list of SRCD presentations at the select presentations by graduate students page.
+See the list of SRCD presentations by graduate students page.

 Susan McHale is Named Distinguished Professor